Tommaso Mosca

-Tommaso Mosca (born 10 April 2000 in Brescia) is an Italian racing driver set to compete in International GT Open for AF Corse.
+Tommaso Mosca (born 10 April 2000 in Brescia) is an Italian racing driver set to compete in GT World Challenge Europe and the International GT Open for AF Corse.
+He has been a Ferrari factory driver since 2026.

 Early career

 Mosca started karting in 2009, mostly competing in Italian-based championships, where he became a race winner in the Italian Karting Championship and also raced as a Maranello Kart factory driver.

 Stepping up to car-racing in 2017, Mosca raced in the Audi Sport TT Cup, scoring three podiums and a pole at Zandvoort to finish third in the standings.
 At the end of 2017, Mosca joined V-Action Racing Team to compete in the final round of that year's TCR Italy Touring Car Championship season at Monza.
 Despite qualifying sixth in Q1, Mosca finished 16th in the opening race of the weekend and was involved in an accident on the first lap of the second race, leading to an early retirement.

 In 2018, Mosca joined Tsunami RT to compete in Porsche Carrera Cup Italy.
 In his first season in the series, Mosca won at Imola and finished fourth in points.
 Returning to Porsche Carrera Cup Italy in 2019, Mosca switched to Ombra Racing for his sophomore season.
 He won again at Imola and ended the season seventh in the standings.